Balcony Solar Is Coming to the UK

 Pro tip: Get a freestanding kit with a weighted base.
 It sits on your balcony like a piece of furniture.
 No holes, no modifications, no landlord conversation needed.

-What About Scotland, Wales, and Northern Ireland?
+What Are the Balcony Solar Rules in Scotland, Wales, and Northern Ireland?

 - England: Covered by the March 2026 announcement